 Understanding The Different Levels of Sedation

-It is important to know that there are different levels of sedation.
-The dentist will ultimately decide the type of sedation that is necessary for the patient or procedure, though having an understanding of what each level is will help you as a parent to feel more in control.
+It is essential to know that there are different levels of sedation.
+The dentist will ultimately decide the type of sedation necessary for the patient or procedure, though understanding what each level is will help you as a parent feel more in control.

-Mild sedation is when the child remains conscious throughout the procedure.
-Mild sedation is the lightest level of sedation that we offer, and typically involves a mild sedative such as Nitrous Oxide, otherwise known as laughing gas, or a Valium-like medication.
-Nitrous Oxide is the most popular choice, though there are some children who don’t like the feeling.
-It isn’t necessary for dentists to go through additional training to administer mild sedation.
+- Mild Sedation – Mild sedation is when the child remains conscious throughout the procedure.
+Mild sedation is the lightest level of sedation that we offer and typically involves a mild sedative such as Nitrous Oxide, otherwise known as laughing gas, or a Valium-like medication.
+Nitrous Oxide is the most popular choice, though some children don’t like the feeling.
+Dentists don’t need to go through additional training to administer mild sedation.

-Moderate sedation, otherwise known as sedation dentistry, makes the child a bit sleepier during the procedure, though they are not completely asleep.
+- Moderate Sedation – Moderate sedation, otherwise known as sedation dentistry, makes the child sleepier during the procedure, though they are not entirely asleep.
 We highly recommend this for older children, as they are a bit less fearful.

-Deep sedation, otherwise known as sleep dentistry, is a method of sedation where the child is completely asleep throughout the procedure.
+- Deep Sedation – Deep sedation, otherwise known as sleep dentistry, is a method of sedation where the child is completely asleep throughout the procedure.
 There will be no memory of the procedure.
-There will always be an independent observer in the room to monitor the child’s heart rate, blood pressure, oxygen saturation, etc. during your child’s procedure.
-This method is completely pain-free and great for longer operations or procedures.
+During your child’s procedure, there will always be an independent observer in the room to monitor the child’s heart rate, blood pressure, oxygen saturation, etc. This method is entirely pain-free and excellent for more extended operations or procedures.

 Making Your First Appointment

-Whether your child struggles with severe anxiety or special needs, or if they are in need of a serious dental operation including surgery, St. Louis pediatric anesthesia can help.
-Here at The Dental Anesthesia Center in St. Louis, we have been practicing sleep and sedation dentistry for the past 25 years.
-We know how important the safety and comfort of your child is during his or her procedure, and it is our aim to provide nothing less than that!
+Whether your child struggles with severe anxiety or special needs, or if they need a serious dental operation, including surgery, St. Louis pediatric anesthesia can help.
+At The Dental Anesthesia Center in St. Louis, we have been practicing sleep and sedation dentistry for the past 30 years.
+We know how important the safety and comfort of your child are during their procedure, and we aim to provide nothing less than that!